-8 9 The SJRRP continues to implement studies and projects to refine then-existing channel capacity estimates and increase capacities to meet the 4,500 cfs maximum Restoration Flows.
-Specifically, the Reach O levee improvement project and Reach 2B Improvements project will increase flow capacities in the Middle Eastside Bypass and Reach 2B, respectively.
-These
+- then-existing channel capacity from 580 cfs to 1,070 cfs and is based on a previous geotechnical - 2 evaluation of the levees in that reach. - 3 The SJRRP continues to implement studies and projects to refine then-existing channel capacity - 4 estimates and increase capacities to meet the 4,500 cfs maximum Restoration Flows. - 5 Specifically, the Reach O levee improvement project and Reach 2B Improvements project will - 6 increase flow capacities in the Middle Eastside Bypass and Reach 2B, respectively.
+These - 7 projects will begin in 2020 and will be detailed in future CCRs.

-2.0 Introduction
+1 2.0 Introduction

-- 2 The San Joaquin River Restoration Program (SJRRP) was established in late 2006 to implement - 3 a Stipulation of Settlement (Settlement) in NRDC, et al., v.
-Kirk Rodgers, et al. The U.S. - 4 Department of the Interior, Bureau of Reclamation (Reclamation), the Federal lead agency under - 5 the National Environmental Policy Act (NEPA), and the California Department of Water - 6 Resources (DWR), the State lead agency under the California Environmental Quality Act - 7 (CEOA), prepared a joint Program Environmental Impact Statement/Report (PEIS/R) to support - 8 implementation of the Settlement.
-The Settlement calls for releases of Restoration Flows, which - 9 were initiated in 2014 and are specific volumes of water to be released from Friant Dam during - different water year types, according to Exhibit B of the Settlement.
-Federal authorization for - implementing the Settlement is provided in the San Joaquin River Restoration Settlement Act - 12 (Act) (Public Law 111-11).
-Reclamation signed the Record of Decision (ROD)/Notice of - Determination (NOD) on September 28, 2012.
-Both the PEIS/R and the ROD/NOD committed - 14 to establishing a Channel Capacity Advisory Group (CCAG) to determine and update estimates - of then-existing channel capacities as needed and to maintain Restoration Flows at or below - 16 estimates of then-existing channel capacities.
-Then-existing channel capacities in the Restoration - 17 Area (the San Joaquin River between Friant Dam and the confluence of the Merced River) - 18 correspond to flows that would not significantly increase flood risk from Restoration Flows. - 19 Sections of the PEIS/R applicable to the CCAG are included in Appendix A of this report. - This Channel Capacity Report (CCR) for the 2020 Restoration Year (2020 CCR) is the seventh - 21 in the series of annual reports required to fulfill the commitments in the ROD/NOD.
-The 2014 - 22 CCR was the first report that was followed by six subsequent reports that based recommended - 23 then-existing channel capacities on new information regarding levee stability, subsidence or - other SJRRP considerations.
-The reports also included information on the CCAG roles and - 25 responsibilities, technical factors when considering channel capacity, the criteria and evaluation - 26 process for determining capacity, as well as the data and analytical tools used to determine - 27 channel capacity.
+2 The San Joaquin River Restoration Program (SJRRP) was established in late 2006 to implement 3 a Stipulation of Settlement (Settlement) in NRDC, et al., v.
+Kirk Rodgers, et al. The U.S. 4 Department of the Interior, Bureau of Reclamation (Reclamation), the Federal lead agency under 5 the National Environmental Policy Act (NEPA), and the California Department of Water 6 Resources (DWR), the State lead agency under the California Environmental Quality Act 7 (CEOA), prepared a joint Program Environmental Impact Statement/Report (PEIS/R) to support 8 implementation of the Settlement.
+The Settlement calls for releases of Restoration Flows, which 9 were initiated in 2014 and are specific volumes of water to be released from Friant Dam during 10 different water year types, according to Exhibit B of the Settlement.
+Federal authorization for implementing the Settlement is provided in the San Joaquin River Restoration Settlement Act 11 12 (Act) (Public Law 111-11).
+Reclamation signed the Record of Decision (ROD)/Notice of 13 Determination (NOD) on September 28, 2012.
+Both the PEIS/R and the ROD/NOD committed 14 to establishing a Channel Capacity Advisory Group (CCAG) to determine and update estimates 15 of then-existing channel capacities as needed and to maintain Restoration Flows at or below estimates of then-existing channel capacities.
+Then-existing channel capacities in the Restoration 16 Area (the San Joaquin River between Friant Dam and the confluence of the Merced River) 17 18 correspond to flows that would not significantly increase flood risk from Restoration Flows.
+19 Sections of the PEIS/R applicable to the CCAG are included in Appendix A of this report.
+20 This Channel Capacity Report (CCR) for the 2020 Restoration Year (2020 CCR) is the seventh 21 in the series of annual reports required to fulfill the commitments in the ROD/NOD.
+The 2014 22 CCR was the first report that was followed by six subsequent reports that based recommended

+23 then-existing channel capacities on new information regarding levee stability, subsidence or

+- 24 other SJRRP considerations.
+The reports also included information on the CCAG roles and - 25 responsibilities, technical factors when considering channel capacity, the criteria and evaluation - 26 process for determining capacity, as well as the data and analytical tools used to determine - channel capacity.
 Previous Channel Capacity Reports can be found at the SJRRP website at the - 28 following link: